toneillcodes/EntraID-API-Library/README.md

 # Entra ID API Library
 A collection of useful API endpoints and how to use them.
+The majority of the information found here is well documented by Microsoft and poorly documented by myself.
 > [!CAUTION]
 > Disclaimer: Intended only for use on systems that you are legally authorized to access.
 ## Table of Contents